Discovery Grants (individual) program

 A maximum of 9,000 characters is allowed in the text box.

-Impact can be seen as, but is not limited to, advancing knowledge, developing technology, addressing socio-economic or environmental needs, or contributing to increased equity, diversity and inclusion in research.
+Impact can be seen as, but is not limited to, advancing knowledge, developing technology, addressing socio-economic or environmental needs, engaging in meaningful knowledge co-creation with Indigenous Peoples, or contributing to increased equity, diversity and inclusion in research and in society.

 A contribution does not have to be a single publication or report.
 For example, a group of publications on a specific subject could be discussed as one contribution.